8 Best Drywall Saws – Reviews & Buyer’s Guide 2022

 Some handle will allow you to fold the blade like a pocketknife.
 This folding feature helps protect your clothing while carrying the tool, and it can also help protect the blade teeth while you are not using it.
 We also found the folding feature reduces the chance of the tool teeth rusting.

-The DEWALT DWHT20123 Folding Jab Saw/Rasp Combo is our top pick due to its included rasp, folding blade, and ergonomic handle.
+The DEWALT DWHT20123 Folding Jab Saw/Rasp Combo is our top pick as the best drywall saw due to its included rasp, folding blade, and ergonomic handle.
 The Shark 10-2206 Rockeater is our runner-up, featuring diamond-ground teeth and a carbon steel body that will last you a long, long time.
 It only loses out on first place due to a thicker blade and having teeth that aren’t sharp enough.
 The Stanley 15-206 Jab Saw is our pick for best value, coming with a wooden handle that looks great.
 It will serve as an excellent model for the beginner or contractor who needs a cheap tool.

 Hopefully, our reviews have helped you understand why some models rise to the top of our list, and why others fall.
 With this knowledge, you should be able to find the best drywall saw for your needs.